hamidthri/3D_Bbox_detection/README.md

 python inference.py
 ```

-## 📈 Visualizations and Evaluation Metrics
+## Visualizations and Evaluation Metrics

 ### 🔍 Prediction Visualizations

 The model includes 3D visualization tools to qualitatively assess prediction performance.
-Using the `visualize_3d_predictions` function (called via `run_inference_demo` in `inference.py`), the pipeline generates side-by-side visualizations of:
+Using the `inference.py`), the pipeline generates side-by-side visualizations of:

 - **RGB Input** (denormalized for natural color)
 - **Ground Truth Boxes** (green)